rawitat/gtypist_lessons/programming_quotes.typ

 I:Ken Thompson, co-creator of B, Unix, Go
 S:FORTRAN was the language of choice for the same reason that three-legged :races are popular.

+I:Anonymous
+S:COBOL: Completely Obsolete Business Orientated Language.

+I:Anonymous
+S:Erroneous COBOL programs were often referred to as 'pregnant programs' :because the issue was usually due to missed periods.

+I:Anonymous
+S:COBOL programmers understand why women hate periods.

+I:Edsger W. Dijkstra
+S:In the good old days physicists repeated each other's experiments, just :to be sure.
+Today they stick to FORTRAN, so that they can share each other's :programs, bugs included.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU